 Bring out your inner kid by sailing on Disney Cruise Line – a perfect option for both families and couples.
 Take a cruise from the sunshine state to relax in the Bahamas for three or four nights and visit a number of islands, including Disney’s own private island, Castaway Cay.
 The island features a number of sprawling beaches and lagoons perfect for snorkelling, as well as walking trails, shops and barbecue dining locations.

 And since you’re in the neighbourhood, start or end your trip by heading to the most visited place on the planet, Walt Disney World.
-Every year Walt Disney World holds a number of special LGBT days – in 2018 this is between 29 May and 3 June across the various parks.
-And don’t stop there – Orlando has a number of attractions including Universal Studios, another destination you’ll not want to miss.
+Every year Walt Disney World holds a number of special LGBT days, but the fun doesn’t stop there – Orlando has a number of attractions including Universal Studios, another destination you’ll not want to miss.